top of page

 Funder: CIHR Operating Grant

-Description: This project will adapt and pilot a couples-based intervention that targets relationship conflict during the pandemic among parents with young children.
-The early parenting years are a period of high stress and conflict for many couples, and these effects may be exacerbated during the ongoing pandemic.
+Description: This project has adapted and piloted a couples-based intervention that targets relationship conflict during the pandemic among parents with young children (L2P2).
+The early parenting years are a period of high stress and conflict for many couples, and these effects may be exacerbated during the pandemic.
 We require high-fidelity, easy-to-implement, and acceptable interventions to guard against partner conflict and prevent relationship deterioration.
 Such an intervention may have positive cascading benefits on children and families as a whole given the centrality of the inter-parental relationship to the integrity and functioning of the entire family.
-This study is a community-based project that will partner with local organizations and agencies to recruit couples with young children and test a short-term intervention that aims to restructure cognitions related to relationship conflict using a low-intensity and previously-validated program (the "Marriage Hack") during this unique period of development (early parenthood) and unique global crisis (COVID-19 pandemic).
+This study is a community-based project that partners with local organizations and agencies to recruit couples with young children and test a short-term intervention that aims to restructure cognitions related to relationship conflict using a low-intensity and previously-validated program (the "Marriage Hack").
+Both initial feasibility and pilot RCT effects of L2P2 were promising, and we are now extending this intervention to parents with transitional-aged youth (G2T2).

-Partners: Heather Prime (York University); Amy Muise (York University); Lehana Thabane (McMaster University)
+Partners: Heather Prime (York University); Amy Muise (York University); Lehana Thabane (McMaster University); Patrick Davies (University of Rochester)

 Alliance Against Violence and Adversity (AVA)